About Us

 Jessica Dusewicz – Controller

-Jessica Dusewicz is the Controller of Jefferson Consulting Group.
-She is a critical member of the executive team and provides strategic management and oversight of all accounting activities for the company.
-Jessica works closely with delivery management to execute accounting best practices across the organization and to empower Jefferson’s teams to deliver excellent client service to their federal and non-federal clients.
+Jessica Dusewicz, the Controller of Jefferson, is a critical member of the executive team and provides strategic oversight of all accounting activities for the company.
+Jessica works closely with Jefferson’s leadership to implement accounting best practices across the organization, and to empower Jefferson’s teams to deliver excellent client service to their federal and non-federal clients.
 Jessica’s expertise comes from her 18 years of experience in government contractor accounting.

 Prior to joining Jefferson, Jessica provided controller and accounting services to clients as a Senior Consultant for SDL.
 She has supported dozens of successful JAMIS Prime implementations, provided her clients with ongoing training, audit support, and guidance on internal accounting best practices.